pohl-michel/2D-MR-image-prediction/README.md

 <p align="center">
   <em>
-    Figure 1: Prediction of the 3D positions of 3 markers on the chest and abdomen of an individual lying face upwards using DNI at a horizon of 2.1s.
+    Figure 1: Prediction of the 3D positions of 3 markers on the chest and abdomen of an individual lying face up using DNI at a horizon of 2.1s.
 The sampling rate is 3.33Hz and the z-axis corresponds to the spine direction.
   </em>
 </p>